Ludek2/RaspiCloud-IoT-Cloud-Platform/README.md

-This is my dissertation project
+This is my dissertation project.